A great number of entrepreneurs have very little idea how much breathing room they really have when it comes to cash flow.

 3. Slow Down Cash Outflows

-Using an accounting software like Kashoo can help retain money in your business by slowing down cash outflows.
+Using accounting software like Kashoo can help retain money in your business by slowing down cash outflows.

 How to do it with Kashoo: For instance, you can easily track your bills at a glance to avoid any fees and interest.
 You can also use it to your advantage to avoid paying bills prematurely.
 For example, if your supplier gives you 30 days to pay, leverage this timeframe to your advantage for the business!